 The Java system property needs to be part of the java command line to be detected by OneAgent.
 It can either be an existing system property that your application already uses (e.g., three different

 jetty.home values for three different Solr clusters) or you can add a new system property.
 As long as the system property is available on the command line, Dynatrace can use it.

-Process group detection rules
+Process group detection rules based on environment variables

 For example, consider two nearly identical Apache HTTP server deployments that reside within the same deployment directory but on different hosts.
 By default, Dynatrace can't distinguish between the two deployments because they don't possess any unique characteristics that can be used for identification.
 Now consider the following rule:

 Any Apache HTTP process that includes the environment variable